 Toxic shock syndrome (TSS) is a rare illness that happens suddenly after an infection.
 It quickly can harm several different organs, including the lungs, the kidneys, and the liver.
 And it can be deadly.
 Since toxic shock syndrome gets worse quickly, it requires medical treatment right away.

 An infection caused by strep or staph bacteria can lead to toxic shock syndrome (TSS).
 These bacteria are common and usually don't cause problems.
 But in rare cases, the toxins enter the bloodstream and cause a severe immune reaction.
 This reaction causes the symptoms of TSS.

 - Toxic shock syndrome caused by strep most often occurs after childbirth, influenza (flu), chickenpox, surgery, minor skin cuts or wounds, or injuries that cause bruising but may not break the skin.

 - Toxic shock syndrome caused by staph most often occurs after a tampon is kept in too long (menstrual TSS) or after surgery (non-menstrual TSS).

 What are the symptoms?

-Toxic shock symptoms get worse quickly and can be deadly within 2 days.
+Toxic shock syndrome (TSS) symptoms get worse quickly and can be deadly within 2 days.
 Symptoms include: